compbiozurich/UZH-BIO392/course-results/2023/Ann-Léonie Beck/Beck_Ann-Léonie_paper_reading_day2.md

 ## Question 4: What are CNV segmentations and CNV frequencies, and how to use them?

-CNV frequencies: the frequency at which a copy number variation occurs in a given genomic region or gene across a set of samples or indiciduals. the frequency indicates how often a particular CNV is observed in a population or dataset. it indicates how "common" a specific copy number change is (eg. in a population or in different cancer types) -> how significant is a speficiv CNV in a  disease.
+CNV frequencies: the frequency at which a copy number variation occurs in a given genomic region or gene across a set of samples or indiciduals. the frequency indicates how often a particular CNV is observed in a population or dataset. it indicates how "common" a specific copy number change is (eg. in a population or in different cancer types) -> how significant is a specific CNV in a  disease.

 CNV segmentation: divides a genome into segments or regions based on the CNV observed in that genome. regions of a genome where copy number changes have occured can be identified by CNV segmentations.

 CNV fraction: the fraction of genome with a copy number alteration

 ## Question 5: What are APIs and how to use APIs in progenetix
-Application Programming Interfaces allows different software applications to communicate with each other
+Application Programming Interfaces allows different software applications to communicate with each other.
+In progenetix Beacon is used as the API.
+The query interface is built on top of the API.
+Query types can for example be by city, id, geolatitude, geolongitude or geodistance

 ## Question 6 : How does progenetix visualise CNA profiles?